Compatible Microgreen Seeds for Reusable Grow Mediums: Complete Guide

 Basil Varieties

-Genovese, Italian Large Leaf, Dark Opal, Bicolor, Colorful Basil Mix, and Lemon Basil thrive on reusable grow mediums and develop robust flavor profiles.
+Genovese, Italian Large Leaf, Dark Opal, Bicolor, Colorful Basil Mix, and Lemon Basil grow well on reusable grow mediums and develop robust flavor profiles.
+Tip: Basil is mucilaginous (forms a gel coating when wet), so spread the seeds DRY on the medium and mist lightly on top.
+Never soak basil seeds before planting.

 Additional Compatible Varieties